Exclusive: Blackstone in talks to take developer SOHO China private in $4 billion deal - sources | MarketScreener

 Buying the company is simpler than acquiring its properties individually and would provide Blackstone with more certainty in completing a transaction, said both people.

-Pan and Zhang own 63.93% of SOHO China and plan to retain a small stake after any deal with Blackstone, said the second source.
+Husband and wife Pan and Zhang own 63.93% of SOHO China and plan to retain a small stake after any deal with Blackstone, said the second source.

 Blackstone declined to comment.
 SOHO China did not respond to requests for comment.